Klamath (steamboat): Design

 Although launched in Klamath Falls, Klamath was built in Portland, Oregon.
 In late 1904, officials of the Klamath Lakes Navigation Company, Capt.
 George Woodbury and Woodbury’s father-in-law, "Colonel" M.G.
-(Mathew Greenberry) Wilkins (1844-1921), a Civil War veteran on the Confederate side, hired a noted Portland, Oregon ship architect, J.H.
+(Mathew Greenberry) Wilkins (1844-1921), a Civil War veteran on the Confederate side, hired a noted ship architect from Portland, J.H.
 Johnson to design a shallow draft propeller-driven steamboat to operate in the Klamath Lakes region.
 This boat was to be the Klamath.

 At that time, the only licensed merchant vessel operating on lower Klamath Lake was the Canby, a small (67-foot long, 48 gross tons) propeller-driven steamboat built in 1904 at Keno, Oregon.

 The Klamaths hull would have an unusual design.
 The stern was built with a curved recess to allow the propeller to turn without projecting deeper into the water than the keel of the vessel.
 This was called a "tunnel stern".
 The purpose was to allow the steamer to operate in shallow water without damaging the propeller should the boat be grounded or strike an obstacle.
 This appears to have been the first time this design feature was used on a vessel on waters in the Pacific Northwest.

 In operation, the tunnel stern did not always provide sufficient protection for the propeller.
 On Saturday evening, November 10, 1906, when Klamath was returning to Klamath Falls from Laird’s Landing, the steamer struck a sunken log and every blade was broken off the propeller.

 When word of the accident reached the company’s office in Klamath Falls, they dispatched the gasoline launch Ewauna to tow the steamer back to the city.
 Not long before, a similar accident had broken off two propeller blades, and the company had replaced it with its only spare.
 No new spare propeller had been ordered, and so the steamer would have to be laid up for about ten days to await delivery of a new propeller.